viralemergence/pnpc/README.md

 ### Figure 4

 Figure 4 is based on data from GBIF exclusively.
+The download of those data are down directly in the assocatiated script.
+Note however that accessing GBIF to download the data anew is not just click & run, as it's specific to each GBIF user's profile, and a user would need to configure their R environment to handle the GBIF record pulling if you wanted a fresh version from online.
+We accessed our version for this paper on 07 July 2024.

 <img src="https://github.com/viralemergence/pnpc/blob/main/figs/fig-4/figure-4.png">

 ### Figure from Box 2

 Box two discusses data opportunities and data gaps.
-The figure makes use of IUCN data and data from the Virion dataset.
+The figure makes use of IUCN data and data from the Virion dataset, the IUCN data is mentioned above, and here we use a flat file version of Virion for consistency.
+Updated versions of Virion can be found [here](https://www.viralemergence.org/virion).

 <img src="https://github.com/viralemergence/pnpc/blob/main/figs/box-3/side-by-side.png">